tttMelody/KAP-manual/en/driver/kyligence-odbc.en.md

 ## Kyligence ODBC Driver

-Kyligence ODBC Driver is a ODBC Driver that developed by Kyligence.
-It only supports the connection with KAP.
-It supports all functions of the Apache Kylin ODBC Driver.
+Kyligence ODBC Driver is a ODBC Driver developed by Kyligence.
+It enables all functions of the Apache Kylin ODBC Driver and only supports the connection with KAP.
 Applications with ODBC interface can access KAP through this driver.

 Kyligence ODBC Driver is a part of KAP Product line.
 The valid period of Kyligence ODBC Driver depends on that of KAP.